 Visits to relevant organisations and attendance at conferences are also excellent ways of developing knowledge and useful contacts.

 Opportunities for promotion depend on the size and nature of your employing organisation.
-If you start at a support/secretarial level, there may be opportunities to progress to a higher-level sports administrator role, then potentially to a managerial position.
+If you start at a support or secretarial level, there may be opportunities to progress to a higher-level sports administrator role, then potentially to a managerial position.
 This route is more likely in a smaller organisation.
 You could become a manager of a team, a development officer or manager, or even managing director.

 To achieve promotion at a higher level, such as to the role of chief executive, it may be necessary to move to another organisation.